shubhtuls/ViewpointsAndKeypoints/README.md

 Note that for training the finer scale model, we initialize from a coarse scale model.
 An alternate is to finetune from a classification VGG model but this requires the use of cumulative gradients and a much longer training time.

-- After training the models, save the final snapshot in SNAPSHOT_DIR/finalSnapshots/[vggConv6Kps,vggConv12Kps].caffemodel/, where SNAPSHOT_DIR is set in startup.m
+- After training/downloading the models, save the final snapshot in SNAPSHOT_DIR/finalSnapshots/[vggConv6Kps,vggConv12Kps].caffemodel/, where SNAPSHOT_DIR is set in startup.m

 #### Predciting Pose for PASCAL VOC
 - We will predict keypoints for objects in PASCAL VOC validation set as well as for the R-CNN detections.
 To compute this, run